Are you struggling to come up with a good podcast name? Looking for ideas and inspiration on what to call your show?

 Sometimes being simple and direct is best.
 Name your show exactly what it is so your listeners identify it immediately and never doubt what it’s about.

-Football Weekly, Making Beyonce, and The Property Podcast are great examples of simple podcast names that get right to the point.
+Football Weekly, Making Beyonce, and The Property Podcast are great examples of simple podcast names that get right to the point and are easy to remember.
 They also perform better in searches because they use keywords a potential listener would look for.

 Quickly and effectively describing your show’s tone, content, and personality is the most important factor to consider when naming a podcast.
 This is not the time to be ambiguous or unnecessarily crafty.
-Stay relevant to the topic and skip the names that require additional explanation to get your point across.
+Stay relevant to the topic and skip the names that could be confusing to your target audience, and would require additional explanation to get your point across.

 A word of caution: Descriptive doesn’t always mean that a lengthier title is better.
 Pacific Content analyzed over 650K show titles and found 75% of all podcast names are 29 characters or less.
 While you may have 225 characters to play with, focus on concise names for a stronger punch.